ogonkov/nunjucks-loader/README.md

 ### Asynchronous support

-When loader found async filter in template dependencies, it returns `Promise`, instead of render result.
+When loader found async tags or async filters or extensions in the template, it calls `render` with callback under the hood, and returns `Promise`, instead of render result.

 ## Options